Pell equation: A generalization of continued fraction and Chakravala algorithms using the LLL-algorithm: Implementation and improvements of both algorithms

 .5cm

-Now, we present in detail some variants in the implementation of the algorithm.
-First, in (\ref{ver}) we basically have that we are looking for a couple of integers $l_{i+1}$ and $r_i$ that produce the following minimization
+\textbf{Computation of the minimum in Step 2.} We present in detail some options in the implementation of the algorithm depending strictly on different ways to compute the minimum in Step 2.
+First, observe that in (\ref{ver}), we are basically looking for a couple of positive integers $l_{i+1}$ and $r_i$ that produce the following minimization

 where